 A rainy day is the perfect time to visit a Scottish food hall or farm shop to try tasty Scottish produce.
 The foodhall at House of Bruar is crammed with mouth-watering treats to enjoy.
 You could even pick up goodies and hold your very own (indoor) picnic!

-Orkney’s glorious landscapes are awesome at the best of times, but on a sunny day the views really will take your breath away.
+Shetland’s glorious landscapes are awesome at the best of times, but on a sunny day the views really will take your breath away.
 Enjoy a walk in the sunshine out to the majestic cliffs and see if you can spot whales off-shore.
+In 2019, Shetland was voted as one of the Top 10 Destinations in Europe by Lonely Planet – if that isn’t a reason to visit, I don’t know what is!

 Rainy – The Shetland Museum & Archive